-It’s possible to catch up on sleep if snoozing has slacked for a night or two.
-But the longer we go without catching enough Zzz's, the harder it is to get ’em back.
+It’s possible to catch up on sleep if you’ve had a couple of rough nights.
+But the longer we go without zzzs, the harder it is to get ’em back.